Logo

 Join the HPAA Finance Forum.
 Deals with employee stock, 401(k), pensions, and other financial issues from an ex-HP/HPE perspective.

-Also does not apply if there is a Qualified Domestic Relations Order on file at Fidelity.
+before Nov 1, 2020 -- except those who had a Qualified Domestic Relations Order on file at Fidelity.

-Fidelity is HP's primary pension administrator.
-They have the historical records.
-Fidelity can verify the postal mailing address on your account and whether or not your pension was one of the 41,000 accounts that were converted.
 They can look up the pension option you selected.
 (At various times available pension options may have included lump sum, monthly payment, reduced monthly payment with survivor benefit, etc.)

 Action: